A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 and $f(\ws,\h{x})_i$ means the $i$-th component.
 We further define the test accuracy by

-where $p$ is the size of the test set, number of data in the test set, obviously different from the training data set.
+where $p$ is the size of the test set, number of data in the test set.

 Let us first discuss how different elements in the algorithm influence the convergence rate.
 For all experiments, we use exactly the same initialization, which is drawn from standard normal distribution.
-Besides, we use the full update in Step 3 and set as reference case for our simulations the values
+Besides, we use the full updates in Step 3 and set the following values as reference case for our simulations,